Genetic counseling and testing can help you understand your risk for cancer. Genetic tests help doctors look for mutations (changes) in certain genes.

 If you have a mutation in the BRCA1 gene or the BRCA2 gene, you are more likely to develop breast or ovarian cancer.

-Talk with your doctor about genetic testing if:
+Talk with your doctor about genetic testing for breast and ovarian cancer if:

-- Two or more close family members (parents, sisters, or children) have had breast or ovarian cancer
+- Two or more close family members (parents, siblings, or children) have had breast or ovarian cancer

 - A close family member had breast cancer before age 50